syncfusion-content/fileformat-docs/FileFormat/PDF/PDfSkeleton.md

     * Working with Image Masking
     * Replacing images in an existing document.
   * Working with Tables
-    * Creating a simple table using PdfLightTable model
+    * Creating a simple table by using PdfLightTable model
-    * Support for cell customizations using PdfGrid model
+    * Support for cell customizations by using PdfGrid model
     * Choosing between a Light Table and a Grid
   * Working with Forms
     * Creating a new PDF form